Vineflower/vineflower/README.md

 - dcc (0): Decompile complex constant-dynamic bootstraps, that might have different or slower run-time behaviour when recompiled
 - dpr (1): Decompile preview features in latest Java versions
 - dtt (0): Dump text tokens on each decompiled file
+- rim (0): Remove imports from the decompiled code

 ### Renaming identifiers